© 2025 Kansas City Public Radio

 The Jackson County Legislature passed the ordinance last year after the shootings at the Super Bowl rally that killed one and injured 22 people.
 Attorney General Andrew Bailey says it’s unconstitutional; Legislator Manny Abarca says Bailey protects guns over people.

-Missouri Attorney General Andrew Bailey sued Jackson County on Friday, saying its ordinance that outlaws young people from buying handguns and assault weapons is unconstitutional.
+Missouri Attorney General Andrew Bailey sued Jackson County in federal court Friday, saying its ordinance that outlaws young people from buying handguns and assault weapons is unconstitutional.

-The ordinance passed in November of last year has two provisions, outlawing minors from possessing handguns and those under 21 from buying semi-automatic assault weapons.
+The ordinance passed in November of last year has two provisions, outlawing minors from buying handguns and barring those from 18 to 20 from possessing semiautomatic assault weapons.

 Abarca called the timing of Bailey’s lawsuit ironic given that Galvan’s family filed a lawsuit earlier this month against the city, Union Station and others, calling the mass shooting a “preventable calamity.